yifen9/unitn-oj/docs/project_struture.md

-# UNITN OJ — Project Structure & Conventions
+# Project Structure & Conventions

 This document describes the monorepo layout, responsibilities of each top-level directory, environment strategy, and the core workflows (local dev, dev cloud,